 Method of Compression

-A casualty requiring chest compressions should be placed on their back on a firm surface before chest compressions, to optimize the effectiveness of compressions.
+Interruptions to chest compressions must be minimized.
+A person requiring chest compressions should be placed on their back on a firm surface before commencing chest compressions to optimise the effectiveness of compressions.

 WITHIN 3-4 MINUTES OF NOT BREATHING A CASUALTY WILL START TO SUFFER IRREVERSIBLE BRAIN DAMAGE.

 The lower half of the sternum should be depressed approximately one third of the depth of the chest with each compression.
 This equates to more than 5cm in adults, approximately 5cm in children and 4 cm in infants.

 Rescuers should perform chest compressions for all ages at a rate of 100 to 120 compressions per minute (almost 2 compressions/second).
 This does not imply that 100-120 compressions will be delivered each minute since the number will be reduced by interruptions for breaths given by rescue breathing.

 The compression rate and depth are variable among rescuers and compressions may be worse in the first 5 minutes of the arrest.